by Cindy Danielson, Simply Benefits —

 - Looking for a Corporate Wellness Provider?
 Check out the Top Corporate Wellness Companies in Canada.

 About Simply Benefits

-Simply Benefits is Canada’s newest fully digital Employee Benefits provider that partners with advisors to deliver group health benefits 100% digitally to Canadian employers.
-We’re a Third Party Payor (TPP) with a platform that provides three portals to enable Benefits Advisors to manage all client plans online, Employers to efficiently administer employee coverage, and Employees to view, update and use their benefits 24/7 via desktop or smartphone app.
+Simply Benefits is a Third Party Payor (TPP) that provides Employee Health Benefits 100% digitally through our Canadian Advisor partners.
+Our all-in-one digital solution provides three portals that enable Benefits Advisors to digitally manage all client plans online, Employers to efficiently administer employee coverage, and Employees to view, update and use their benefits 24/7 via desktop or smartphone app.

 We help ENGAGE Employees Anytime, Anywhere, SIMPLIFY the Benefits Experience, and EVOLVE an Advisors’ Benefits Business.